-However, people all over the worlds are now turning to health foods, botanicals and herbal remedies.
-And today, we are going to educate you about one such herb that is no less than a mircale- Valerian Jatamansi.
+However, people all over the world are now turning to health foods, botanicals, and herbal remedies.
+And today, we are going to educate you about one such herb that is no less than a miracle- Valerian Jatamansi.

 Valerian Jatamansi is a Perennial herb, not cultivated but grows wildly.
 It bears pink or white flowers.

 In traditional and modern Indian medicine, Valerian Jantamansi is pretty well known.
 For centuries it has been used for medicinal purposes, especially in Ayurvedic (Indian) systems of medicine.